MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     >**Note**: Close any quick start panes in order to access your project's Foundry home page.

-## Part 1: Explore Foundry model text analysis capabilities
+## Part 1: Explore a general-purpose AI model's text analysis capabilities

 In this part of the exercise, you'll use the *new* Foundry portal and a general-purpose language model to perform text analysis through natural language prompts.
 A language model can handle a wide variety of tasks through prompting alone.